Parklands Medical Centre Opening Hours

 Phone: 07 5491 2888 | Fax: 07 5302 6448

 Our practice is committed to preventive care.
-We offer a reminder system for cervical screening, immunisations, blood tests and other preventive health services appropriate to your care.
+We offer a reminder system for pap smears, immunisations, blood tests and other preventive health services appropriate to your care.
 If you do not wish to be part of this system, please advise our reception staff.

 We prefer to discuss your condition with you before referring to a specialist.
 If you have previously seen a particular specialist for a continuing problem and need a repeat referral, please advise our receptionist.

 We ask where possible that you try to obtain your scripts during consultation.
-If you need repeat scripts we ask that you make an appointment to see your doctor, where the medical condition for which the scripts are written can be checked.
+If you need repeat scripts we ask that you make an appointment to see one of the doctors, where the medical condition for which the scripts are written can be checked.
 If you have been seen recently and you require a repeat script, the doctor may write it for you at a cost of $10.00.

 Test results require an appointment with the doctor.
 Your doctor will ask you to return for the results of a test rather than telephone.
 On some occasions your doctor may feel it is suitable to give the result over the phone.
 In this case the doctor will ask the patient to ring for the result.